 How can artificial intelligence (AI) make our work easier, safer and more productive at the same time?
 Does embodied AI have the potential to optimize or even revolutionize assembly and production through applications at the interface between adaptive algorithms and machines?
 How can we use AI today to meet the societal challenges in the areas of healthcare, mobility and work?

 The very first munich_i summit provides answers and presents innovations, products and current developments.
 It thus makes a valuable contribution to this key technology gaining a foothold in society.
-This unique high-tech summit brings together the leading international figures from the field of AI and robotics on December 8, 2020 within the framework of automatica.
+This unique high-tech summit will take place on June 22, 2021 and brings together the leading international figures from the field of AI and robotics within the framework of automatica sprint.

 munich_i is a joint project of automatica and the Munich School of Robotics and Machine Intelligence (MSRM) at the Technical University of Munich (TUM).
 The mission: Driving forward responsible technological change that benefits everyone.
 The inspiring presentations and discussions are all about the cooperation and interaction between human and artificial intelligence in a cyber-physical world.
 With its enlightening eye-openers and groundbreaking insights, the munich_i summit is aimed at corporate leaders and those responsible for production, technology and digital transformation.